 If extension racks are difficult to extend, lubricate the racks with the graphite lubricant provided with your oven.
-Remove the rack from the oven (see Extension Rack Removal), remove debris in the slide tracks with a paper towel, shake the graphite lubricant, and place 4 small drops on the two bottom tracks of the left and right sides.
+Remove the rack from the oven, remove debris in the side tracks with a paper towel, shake the graphite lubricant and place 4 small drops on the two bottom tracks of the left and right sides.
 Open and close the rack several times to distribute the lubricant.